West Liberty University: Dental hygiene

 West Liberty University offers one of the few comprehensive dental hygiene programs in the Ohio Valley.
 It was also one of the first colleges in the nation to offer such a program.
 The program is accredited by the American Dental Association Commission of Dental Accreditation.
-The program was opened in September, 1938, and graduated its first class in 1940.
+The program was opened in September 1938, and graduated its first class in 1940.
 Since then, about 2,345 students have graduated from the program.
 The dental hygiene students have the opportunity to enroll for a professional program ending with an Associate of Science Degree in Dental Hygiene or a professional program ending with a Bachelor of Science in Dental Hygiene.
 The Dental Hygiene office offers dental cleaning services for any member of the community at affordable rates.

 Campbell Hall of Health Sciences

 The $20 million, 70,000 sq.ft.
 Health Sciences Building was dedicated and opened on May 3, 2014.
-The Dental Hygiene, Medical Laboratory Sciences, Nursing, Physician Assistant Studies Master's Program, Speech Pathology and Audiology, and Chemistry programs are located in the new building.
+The Dental Hygiene, Medical Laboratory Sciences, Nursing, Physician Assistant Studies Master's Program, Speech Pathology and Audiology, and Chemistry programs are located in the new building, along with the Behavioral Health Clinic and the Speech and Hearing Clinic.